ProfessionalWiki/WikibaseEdtf/README.md

 Wikibase EDTF turns EDTF values into standard Wikibase time values that are then given to the native RDF export mechanism.
 Because Wikibase time values are a lot less expressive, the EDTF values are simplified in this process.

-* `Single EDTF dates or times`: Precision and time zone are retained.
+* `EDTF date or time`: Precision and time zone are retained.
 Qualifications and unspecified digits are discarded.
 * `EDTF Set`: Each date in the set is exported.
 * `EDTF Season`: One date for each month is exported, each having month precision.
 * `EDTF Interval`: Nothing is exported (since there does not seem to be a reasonable default).